MaciejWira/Runner/README.md

-Prosta aplikacja do zaplanowania biegu.
-W planie sukcesywne ulepszanie.
+Prosta aplikacja do planowania biegu.
+More to come.

 ---------------------

 Simple app for planning your run.
 More to come.